GoJS API

 return this.getValue(this.findTheme(this.currentTheme), prop, source, tprop) || this.getValue(this.findTheme(this.defaultTheme), prop, source, tprop);

 This method may be overridden to search Themes in different orders.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Parameters